adithyaov/haskell-parser-benchmarks/README.md

 ## Notes

-While _Flatparse_ performs best, even outperforming a handwritten parser, it comes at a cost: The source position is only reported as an integer offset from the beginning of the file, not as line and column.

 _Flatparse_, _Attoparsec_, and _Megaparsec_ benefit greatly from the
 `Strict` GHC extension, as they run twice as fast.
 The handwritten parser performs best with `StrictData`.
 All implementations suffer